-With the value of hindsight there are many legacy decisions regarding development on floodplains that would not be approved across the nation.
+Using this lens and with the value of hindsight there are many other legacy decisions regarding development on floodplains in NSW that would not be approved under todays planning regulations.
+However there are none more significant than the Hawkesbury Nepean.

-Limiting growth in the exposure and reduction of the existing risk through mitigation is key
+Limiting exposure growth and reduction of the existing risk through mitigation is key